Raising of camels and camelids — Strategic Scorecard

 View SC03 attribute details

-• Metric: Estimates suggest that over 70% of camelid production in core markets occurs in traditional or pastoral systems with limited formal electronic identification.
+• Metric: Estimates suggest that over 70% of camelid production in core markets occurs in traditional or pastoral systems that rely on manual documentation and invoice-based tracing rather than physical supply chain isolation.

 View SC04 attribute details